-Probation ensures compliance with the Board order, and supports the physician's education and remediation.
+Probation ensures compliance with the Board order and supports the physician's education and remediation.
 Working with professional societies, hospitals and individual practitioners, the program allows for scrutiny of the physician's practice, early identification of, necessary adjustments to, and support for, the physician's rehabilitation and training.
-During 2017, the OPMC monitored 1,396 licensees: 480 for impairment issues and 916 for probation not related to impairment.
+During 2020, the OPMC monitored 1,617 licensees: 522 for impairment issues (as cited above) and 1,095 for probation not related to impairment.